erikssource/sagamatic/README.md

 # Sagamatic
 A utility for reducing the boilerplate code needed for saga-redux

+## Currently in Alpha Status
+The testing code is not yet complete and neither is the documentation so Sagamatic is not yet in a production state.

 ## Why Sagamatic?
 Saga-redux is a great tool for performing asynchronous calls when dispatching redux actions.
 However, you can find yourself writing a lot of code that is very similar.
 There's a very common pattern of having a saga call a REST endpoint, and either dispatch another action for a success or another action for a failure.
 Sagamatic helps to reduce the code needed for some of these common patterns.